Monsters: The Lyle and Erik Menendez Story: Controversy

-The season received widespread criticism for implying an incestuous relationship between the Menendez brothers.
-Kevin Dolak of The Hollywood Reporter specified some of the scenes with incest innuendos: "In the second episode, this includes the brothers briefly kissing after Lyle has placed his hands on Erik's neck; later in the same sequence, Lyle is seen cutting in on Erik while he's dancing with a woman at a party in their room at the Hotel Bel-Air, then wiping cocaine from his nose and sticking his thumb in his brother's mouth.
-Later, in an episode seven sequence that is pretty clearly telegraphed as a moment of fantasy, mother Kitty Menendez ascends a staircase to find her sons showering together."
-Nicole Vassell from Glamour described the incestuous portrayal as "a jarring addition to a story that is already tough to stomach".
-Writing for TheWrap, Kayleigh Donaldson stated that the brothers' "co-dependency stemming from their father's molestations [...] are spun into a forbidden romance of sorts".
-Viewers have also accused it of sensationalizing the brothers' abuse and turning it into a "fictitious relationship".
+The season received widespread criticism for implying an incestuous relationship between Lyle and Erik Menendez.
+Kevin Dolak of The Hollywood Reporter cited several scenes as examples, including the brothers briefly kissing while wearing minimal clothing, Lyle behaving possessively toward Erik and dancing intimately with him at a party before putting his thumb in his mouth, and a sequence in which their mother finds them showering together.
+Nicole Vassell of Glamour criticized this portrayal as "a jarring addition to a story that is already tough to stomach", and Donaldson of TheWrap argued that the brothers' "co-dependency stemming from their father's molestations [...] are spun into a forbidden romance of sorts".
+Viewers similarly accused the series of sensationalizing the brothers' alleged abuse by portraying their relationship as fictionalized.

 Trial expert and journalist Robert Rand, author of the 2018 book The Menendez Murders, labeled the incest allegations as "fantasy" and pointed out that there was no credible evidence to support such claims.
 He explained that while some rumors circulated during the trial, they were baseless, and the series distorted the brothers' relationship for dramatic effect.
 Rand claimed that Lyle Menendez testified he had never had a sexual relationship with his brother.

-In response, series co-creator Ryan Murphy defended the incestuous depiction as an "obligation for storytellers", stating, "What the show is doing is presenting the points of view and theories from so many people who were involved in the case.
+In response, Murphy defended the incestuous depiction as an "obligation for storytellers", stating, "What the show is doing is presenting the points of view and theories from so many people who were involved in the case.
 Dominick Dunne wrote several articles talking about that theory."
 Vanity Fair clarified that Dunne never suggested such a theory in his reporting for the publication.